Healthy Homes Assessment Omahu

 Healthy homes matter

-About 1 in 3 households rent the property in New Zealand and Omahu, and research indicates that rental homes are more likely to be colder, older and have less efficient heating, and generally are of lower quality than owner occupied properties.
+One in three households the property in New Zealand and Omahu, and research indicates that rental houses are likely to be older, colder, are not as effective heating, and generally tend to be lower quality than owner occupied properties.

-Enhancing the quality of Omahu rental property will help tenants experience improved physical and mental health and reduce the disruptions to their work, education and living because of illnesses.
-Your investment is also protected from mildew, mould and damp , which means lower maintenance costs in the long run.
+Enhancing the quality of Omahu rental property will help tenants experience improved physical and mental health and reduce the interruption to learning, work and daily life due to health issues.
+Your investment is also better protected from mildew, mould and damp , which means less maintenance costs in the long run.

-The Healthy Homes Standards are a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well as Draught stopping in Omahu rental properties.
+The Healthy Homes Standard is a listing of minimum and specific requirements for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught-stopping in Omahu rental properties.

-Get started now and contact us about having a Omahu Healthy Home assessment on your rental property right now.
+Get started now and contact us about the Omahu Healthy Home assessment on your rental property now.

 healthy homes assessment compliance